Related Posts

 What diseases are becoming drug-resistant?

 The process of antibiotic resistance is a natural occurrence, but it is being accelerated by the improper use of antibiotics in both humans and animals.
-This has led to an increasing number of infections, including pneumonia, tuberculosis, gonorrhea, and salmonellosis, becoming more difficult to treat as the effectiveness of antibiotics decreases.
+This has led to an increasing number of infections, including pneumonia, tuberculosis, gonorrhea, and salmonellosis, becoming more challenging to treat as the effectiveness of antibiotics decreases.

 Peptides Explored: Your Comprehensive Resource 2023